algosup/2023-2024-project-3-virtual-processor-team-3/Management/Project Charter/Project charter.md

 - Storing an immediate value into a register.
 - Copying the value of a register into another register.
-- Reading the value of the memory at the address contained by a register and storing it into another register.
+- Reading the value of the memory at the address contained by a register and storing it in another register.
 - Storing the value of a register into memory at the address contained by another register.
 - Comparing the content of registers.
 - Jumping unconditionally to a label.